wilSecord/cs160-final/README.md

 This is an investigation of wide-ranging collaboration in the music industry.
 This is global, while our project will be only focusing on the U.S, but we can use some of the same measures as sources to inform our data analysis.

 > Topirceanu, Alexandru, et al. “MuSeNet: Collaboration in the Music Artists Industry.”
-Ieeexplore.ieee.org, ieeexplore.ieee.org/abstract/document/6984896/authors#authors.
+IEEE Xplore, ieeexplore.ieee.org/abstract/document/6984896/authors#authors.
 Accessed 4 Oct.
 2023.

 This contains an investigation into collaboration networks in two specific genres, while ours is an investigation into music artists in general.
 This also uses Discogs as a data source, while we will use MusicBrainz.
 However, we can use their approach to inform ours in analysis.